Normal Sally modules of rank one: Introduction

 Now it is a position to explain how this paper is organized.
-This paper contains of 4 sections.
+This paper contains of 3 sections.
 The introduction part is this present section.
-In Section 2 we will collect some auxiliary results on Sally module and normal Hilbert functions.
-We will prove Theorem \ref{mainth} in Section 3.
-In the last Section 4, we prove Theorem \ref{e2} and explore some consequences of Theorem \ref{mainth} in the Cohen-Macaulay case
+In Section 2 we will collect some auxiliary results on normal Sally modules and normal Hilbert functions.
+We will prove Theorem \ref{mainth}, Theorem \ref{e2}, and explore a consequence of Theorem \ref{mainth} in the Cohen-Macaulay case in Section 3.